Nancy DeBoer: Michigan House of Representatives

 In 2022, DeBoer ran for state House in District 86, an open seat created during the 2020 redistricting cycle.
-District 86 encompasses all of the City of Holland, Park Township, and Laketown Township, as well as part of Holland Charter Township.
+District 86 encompasses all of the City of Holland, as well as all of Park Township and most of Holland Charter Township in Ottawa County and all of Laketown Township in Allegan County.

 In the 2022 Republican primary, DeBoer defeated Seth Getz 62% to 38%.

 In the 2022 general election, she defeated Democrat Larry Jackson 56.2% to 43.8%.

 In the 2024 general election, DeBoer defeated Democrat Abby Klomparens 56.3% to 43.7%.

 Political positions

 DeBoer is largely anti-abortion.
 In both her 2022 and 2024 election victories, she was endorsed by the Michigan Right to Life PAC.

-DeBoer has been accused of homophobia.
 In 2011, as a city council member, she voted against an update to include protections for members of the LGBTQ+ community in Holland's anti-discrimination ordinance.
 On August 20, 2020, Holland adopted those changes to the city's anti-discrimination ordinance in an 8-1 vote.
 DeBoer was no longer on the council.